JK-WP/jest-repro-2024-09/README.md

 # jest-repro-2024-09

-Repro of Jest bug with globals, and demonstration of available workaround.
+Originally created as a minimal repro of a Jest bug with globals, which would need to be publicly visible, but adapted to include a demonstration of the available workaroundand when it was determined that this was a known problem.

 ## Pre-requisites